gads-citron/eslint-config-citron/README.md

 Citron definition of beauty.

+##  Registry change

+This package has changed registry (from npm to github) so the name of the npm package has been changed.
+Be careful to put `@gads-citron/eslint-config-citron` in your package.json **and your eslintrc**.

+To install this package a `.npmrc` at the root of your project or user with the github registry and your access token is needed, more information [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package).

+Versions prior to 1.1.0 are not available on the github registry.

 ## Philosophy

 You will suffer, you will hate, but at the end you will pray the norm.